MTDago/mern-client/README.md

 US 7: As the client I can upload images

 US 8: As the client I can write a blog

+US 9: As a client I can login to the admin account

+US 10: As a client I can organize the books i'm selling by series

+US 11: As a client I can edit my books

+US 12: As a client I can delete my books

+US 13: As a client I can edit my blog posts

+US 14: As a client I can delete blog posts

 # A workflow diagram of the user journey/s.: